oskardudycz/event-driven.io/content/posts/2021-04-28--how_using_events_help_in_teams_autonomy/index.pl.md

 **Events are concise and carry a specific business message.** We get a clear domain context from the event (via type and data).
 That helps us to understand what has happened.

-**It is easy to describe business flows with events.** We can do it with the help of [Event Storming](https://www.eventstorming.com/) or [Event Modeling](https://eventmodeling.org/).
+**It is easy to describe business flows with events.** We can do it with the help of [Event Storming](https://www.eventstorming.com/).
 They enable both microscale and macroscale modelling on how our system should work.
 What's more, we can make a precise inquiry.
 If we send:
 - correlation id - the identifier of the operation that triggered them, e.g. WebAPI call,
 - causation id - the identifier indicating the order of occurrence.